-About - Its21 - 4th conference on interdisciplinary teamwork skills
+About - Its21 - interdisciplinary teamwork skills for the 21st century

-The conference is organised by Experts in teamwork (EiT), with support from a Nordic network working on developing students’ group work in interdisciplinary teams.
+The conference is organised by NTNU Experts in Teamwork and SFU Engage, with support from the Nordic EiT-network.

-The network’s main objective is to train students in utilizing their academic competence in interdisciplinary settings, nationally and internationally, in order to reach enhanced project outputs and contribute to solving complex problems.
-This is achieved by focusing on teamwork skills, i.e. increasing the students´ awareness of how they contribute as collaborative members in a team.
+This network’s main objective is to train students in utilizing their academic competence in interdisciplinary settings – nationally and internationally – in order to reach enhanced project outputs and contribute to solving complex problems.
+This is achieved by focusing on teamwork skills, i.e. increasing the students’ awareness of how they contribute as collaborative members in a team.
 The development of such social skills is important both for their future workplaces and in life.
-By training the students´ interpersonal collaborative skills, we believe, the training may also facilitate innovative processes.
+By training the students’ interpersonal collaborative skills, we believe, the training may also facilitate innovative processes.

 The partner institutions bring various experiences to the network.
 While some emphasize cooperation skills, others are particularly strong on innovative processes.
 The network meetings have given participants “hands on” practical experience as well as theoretical aspects.
 This has contributed to a deeper understanding and a greater commitment among the participants, and established a platform for long-term cooperation.